sftpplus/sftpplus-docs/src/doc_source/configuration/location-watch.include.rst

     This is the interval after which a file is considered stable if no changes are made to it.

-    This values should be greater than the value of `changes_poll_interval`.
+    These values should be greater than the value of `changes_poll_interval`.

 source_filter